Workforce and Education

 • WorkSource Coastal – Career development programs connecting businesses with job-ready candidates through career centers, skills training, and job placement services.

-• Savannah Harbor-Interstate 16 JDA Workforce Initiatives – Workforce studies and strategic planning to ensure industries have a steady talent pipeline.
+• Savannah Harbor–Interstate 16 JDA Workforce Initiatives – Workforce studies and strategic planning efforts focused on aligning talent pipelines with regional industry needs.

 Bryan County businesses benefit from access to top-tier universities producing workforce-ready graduates in business, engineering, logistics, and technology: